dannyvankooten/dotfiles/README.md

-My minimalistic dotfiles.
-Tested and in use on Arch Linux and OSX Catalina.
+My (Danny's) dotfiles.
+Using this on both Arch Linux (Lenovo Yoga Slim 7) and Debian 11 (Thinkpad X230).

 ### Usage
 Run `./install.sh` to install.